 - Very flavourful: It has a nice warming spiciness it (a mild-medium heat) using a variety of spices that have bold yet complimentary flavours.
 It is easy to up the spiciness if you prefer a lot more heat too.

-- It’s healthy: It's full of vitamins and nutrients!
+- Healthy: It’s full of vitamins and nutrients!
 For instance, kale is an excellent source of vitamin A and K, iron, and fiber.
 I love kale, but if it’s not for you, you can also substitute with spinach.

-- It’s simple to make: A little chopping, measuring, and stirring.
+- Simple to make: A little chopping, measuring, and stirring.

-- It takes about 40 minutes to make: Half of the time is letting the flavours combine when it’s simmering on the stovetop.
+- About 40 minutes to make: Half of the time is letting the flavours combine when it’s simmering on the stovetop.

 - Vegan and gluten-free: If you have these dietary restrictions, this is a great recipe to try.